 Configuring Search Permissions

-Search permissions are managed from Settings > Search Permissions.
+Search permissions are managed from Company > Settings > Search Permission.
 This page displays a permission matrix with one column per security group and one row per permission type.
 Each cell can be independently configured.
 To open Search Permissions:- Navigate to Settings from the main menu

 - Select Search Permissions from the settings list